dotnet/docs/docs/getting-started/what-is-dotnet.md

 - Console applications can be compiled to run cross-platform on Windows, the Macintosh, and Linux.

 - Console applications can be compiled natively.
-This combines the benefits of a managed application with the performance of a native C/C++ native application.
+This combines the benefits of a managed application with the performance of a native C/C++ application.

 ## Ease of Installation ##

 Because .NET Core is not an operating system component, installation does not require administrator privileges, and it does not touch system components like operating system directories or, on Windows systems, the Windows Registry.
 Installation is as simple as copying some files to a directory on the target computer or compiling the framework natively into the application.

-Moreover, the particular set of
 New developers can get started developing for .NET in under one minute, including downloading the frameworks and tools.
 You can install .NET Core from the [.NET Core getting started page](https://dotnet.github.io/getting-started/#/windows ".NET Core getting started page").

 ## Ease of Deployment ##

-Ordinarily, we you install an application that targets the .NET Framework on the desktop, you also should check which version of the .NET Framework is installed and, if the base version that your application requires is not present, chain to a .NET Framework installation routine.
+Ordinarily, when you install an application that targets the .NET Framework on the desktop, you also should check which version of the .NET Framework is installed and, if the base version that your application requires is not present, chain to a .NET Framework installation routine.

 In contrast, you can deploy your .NET Core application by copying it to the target system.
 Along with your application itself, you can either copy the required .NET Framework libraries to the application folder, or you can include needed libraries in your application.
 In either case, the .NET libraries against which your application was developed are local to your application and are isolated from .NET Core libraries used by other applications.